-- Propiconazole[△] (Matador and Silencer) - Allegro in dry bean (Matador and Silencer) - Quadris (Matador only) - Quilt (Labamba and Matador).
-Refer to the, Labamba, Matador and Quilt labels for diseases and insects controlled as well as specific application instructions and precautions. - Headline (Silencer and Zivata) on dry field pea to control insects and diseases listed on the label of each product.
+- Propiconazole△ (Matador and Silencer)

+- Allegro in dry bean (Matador)

+- Quadris (Matador only)

+- Quilt (Labamba and Matador).
+Refer to the, Labamba, Matador and Quilt labels for diseases and insects controlled as well as specific application instructions and precautions.

+- Headline (Silencer and Zivata) on dry field pea to control insects and diseases listed on the label of each product.
 Read carefully and follow all use directions and use precautions on both the Silencer 120 EC and Headline EC Fungicide labels.
-Failure to follow the rates of use and timing of application as recommended for each product will result in unsatisfactory control of target pest. - Touchdown Total and Traxion (Matador and Silencer)
+Failure to follow the rates of use and timing of application as recommended for each product will result in unsatisfactory control of target pest.

+- Traxion (Matador)

-$^{\Delta}$ Manufacturers may only support specific mixes.
+- A Manufacturers may only support specific mixes.
 Contact the manufacturer for more information.
+According to the Pest Management Regulatory Agency of Health Canada's Guidance Document on Tank Mix Labelling (March 2023), unlabelled tank mixes of this product are permitted only if the label of this product and the label of the product it might be mixed with include at least general wording on their respective labels indicating they may be mixed with other pesticides.
+When tank mixes are permitted, apply mixes according to the most restrictive use limitations for either product.

 - DO NOT apply to flowering crops or weeds if bees are visiting treatment area. - Grazing: DO NOT cut treated fields for hay/forage.
 DO NOT graze treated fields.
 DO NOT feed treated crops to livestock.
 DO NOT feed seed screenings and aftermath to livestock.
-Corn DO NOT cut treated fields for silage/forage, do not graze treated fields. - Alfalfa seed from treated crops is not to be used for production of "alfalfa sprouts" for human consumption.

-- Storage: Store above 0°C. Storage below 0°C will not impair the effectiveness of Lambda-cyhalothrin.
+Corn DO NOT cut treated fields for silage/forage, do not graze treated fields. - Alfalfa seed from treated crops is not to be used for production of "alfalfa sprouts" for human consumption. - Storage: Store above 0°C. Storage below 0°C will not impair the effectiveness of Lambda-cyhalothrin.
 However, following such storage, agitate well before use. - Others: Allow a 7day interval between applications.
 DO NOT apply within 15 metres of productive fisheries, water or waterfowl habitat. - Restricted Entry Interval: 24 hours - Buffer Zones: